BFA Art: Concentration in Sculpture

 Apply To Enroll In Upper-Level Ceramics Courses

-It is important that students interested in applying to the Sculpture Concentration talk to the faculty advisors of the area.
+It is important that students interested in applying to the Sculpture Concentration talk to the faculty advisors in these areas of ceramics courses.
 The office hours are posted on the faculty web page.

 Each application to the concentration in sculpture must include the following: